ffoster007/ffoster007/README.md

 Founder ● Students ● Software Developer
 ----------------------------

-Hi, I'm nueng,  university students bachelor's degree about teacher.
+Hi, I'm nueng 20Y,  university students bachelor's degree about teacher.
 But I don't like studying this major at all.
 But never mind.
 Now I'm a programmer who is currently running my own startup!

 * 🌍  I'm based in Surin, Thailand
 * ✉️  You can contact me at [penhnungcaphuli@gmail.com](mailto:penhnungcaphuli@gmail.com)